openimis/master-version/docs/user_manual.rst

   **1. Data Entry**

-  .. _image247
+  .. _image248:
   .. figure:: /img/user_manual/image215.png
     :align: center

-    `Image 247 - Funding Page`
+    `Image 248 - Funding Page`

 ..

     -  ``Region``

-      Select the region from the list of regions for which the funding is designated by clicking on the arrow on the right of the selector. `*Note: The list will only be filled with the regions assigned to the current logged in user.`*
+      Select the region from the list of regions for which the funding is designated by clicking on the arrow on the right of the selector. *Note: The list will only be filled with the regions assigned to the current logged in user.*

     -  ``District``

-      Select the district from the list of districts for which the funding is designated. by clicking on the arrow on the right of the selector. `*Note: The list will only be filled with the districts belonging to the selected region and assigned to the current logged in user.`*
+      Select the district from the list of districts for which the funding is designated. by clicking on the arrow on the right of the selector. *Note: The list will only be filled with the districts belonging to the selected region and assigned to the current logged in user.*

     -  ``Product``